 Parent teacher interviews are held twice a year, term one and term three.
 These are important lines of communication of teachers with parents.
 Teachers will have a good perspective on how your children are performing and would welcome the opportunity to discuss their progress and next steps at these interviews.
 Students are invited to accompany their parents to interviews so they can be part of the conversations.

-Due to Covid restrictions, and our wish to keep our community safe, we will be hosting these interviews online.
+Due to Covid restrictions, and our wish to keep our community safe, they maybe hosted online.
 You will be emailed booking instructions with a parent login code prior to interivews.

 Appointments will close at 9am on interview days, with no bookings being able to be made after this time.
 If you have any issues with the booking system please contact Sandra Cahill (firstname.lastname@example.org)